Department of Biology

 University, Glendale AZ

-- Team Taught Biomedical Sciences B.S.
-Course: BBSC 320.
-Introductory Microbiology
+- Biomedical Sciences B.S.
+Course: BBSC 320, Introductory Microbiology

 Doane College, Crete NE

-Microbiology, Bacteriology (a Major's Microbiology Course), Immunology, Microbial Ecology, Introductory Biology, Interterm - Exotic Animals, Honors and Directed Study Projects
+- Microbiology, Bacteriology, Immunology, Microbial Ecology, Introductory Biology, Interterm - Exotic Animals, Honors and Directed Study Projects

 University of Tennessee College of Education, Knoxville TN